jambon69/spotify_absorber/README.md

-You can get client id and client secret from the spotify developer page spotify user id is your current user id or nickname
+You can get client id and client secret from the spotify developer page

+Spotify user id is your current user id or nickname

 ## USAGE
 ```bash